sky-uk/kfp-operator/docs-gen/content/docs/platform-engineers/configuration/providers/vai.md

 - **API**: Implements the [openapi spec for provider services](../overview/#api).
 - **Event Handling**: The events are sourced from Pubsub where log output from Vertex AI is formatted in such a way to be consumed by the provider service as a `run completion event`.
-This is then processed and sent to the operators webhook to update the status of the run.
+This is then processed and sent to the operator's webhook to update the status of the run.